andrewmoise/grits/README.md

 The roadmap, more or less, is:

-* First-cut of various pieces and rough testing (done)
+* First-cut of various core pieces and rough testing (done)
 * [Merkel tree](https://en.wikipedia.org/wiki/Merkle_tree) basic storage fundamentals (done)
 * FUSE mounting (done)
 * Reuse some of IPFS instead, refactor, fix and polish (WE ARE HERE - currently in progress)